Experience quilting from the earth to the last stitch

 - Planning a Road Trip?
 Start HERE!

 Do you know someone who’d love the Quilt Museums list?
 Click the buttons below to share with your friends!
-Then be sure to join us in the Traveling Quilters group on Facebook to for more travel adventures!
+Then be sure to join us in the Traveling Quilters group on Facebook for more travel adventures!